Internet-Draft | SPICE SD-CWT | June 2025 |

 { / iss / 1 : "https://issuer.example", / sub / 2 : "https://device.example", / exp / 4 : 1725330600, /2024-09-02T19:30:00Z/ / nbf / 5 : 1725243840, /2024-09-01T19:25:00Z/ / iat / 6 : 1725244200, /2024-09-01T19:30:00Z/ / cnf / 8 : { / cose key / 1 : { / kty / 1: 2, / EC2 / / crv / -1: 1, / P-256 / / x / -2: h'8554eb275dcd6fbd1c7ac641aa2c90d9 2022fd0d3024b5af18c7cc61ad527a2d', / y / -3: h'4dc7ae2c677e96d0cc82597655ce92d5 503f54293d87875d1e79ce4770194343' } }, /most_recent_inspection_passed/ 500: true, /inspector_license_number/ 501: "ABCD-123456", /inspection_dates/ 502 : [ 1549560720, / 2019-02-07T17:32:00 / 1612498440, / 2021-02-04T20:14:00 / 1674004740, / 2023-01-17T17:19:00 / ], /inspection_location/ 503: { "country": "us", / United States / "region": "ca", / California / "postal_code": "94188" } }¶

 Alice would like to selectively disclose some of these (custom) claims to different verifiers.
 Note that some of the claims may not be selectively disclosable.
-In our next example the pass/fail status of the inspection, the most recent inspection date, and the country of the inspection will be fixed claims (always present in the SD-CWT).
-After the Holder requests an SD-CWT from the issuer, the issuer generates an SD-CWT as follows:¶
+In our next example, the pass/fail status of the inspection, the most recent inspection date, and the country of the inspection will be claims that are always present in the SD-CWT.
+After the Holder requests an SD-CWT from the issuer, the issuer generates the following SD-CWT:¶

 Some of the claims are redacted in the payload.
 The corresponding disclosure is communicated in the unprotected header in the sd_claims